Guide to declaring crypto taxes in Finland (2022)

 In Finland, trading crypto for crypto is a capital gains tax event.
 You must pay capital income tax on the gains made on the cryptocurrency you sold.
 To calculate the gain or loss, you should use the market value of the bought cryptocurrency in euros.
 For example, if you sold 1 BTC for 10 ETH, the selling price is the value of 10 ETH in euros.

-Finally, you would account for the cost basis of the Ethereum that you purchased.
-The cost basis is the same as the value above, 10 ETH in euros on the day you receive the ETH.
 Suppose you cannot determine the market value of either cryptocurrency.
-In that case, the purchased crypto inherits the cost basis of the sold crypto.
+In that case, the purchased crypto inherits the acquisition cost of the sold crypto.
 In this situation, no gain or loss is recognized.
 However, you must still report this transaction to the tax authorities.

 Initial Coin Offering (ICO)

-An ICO is a way for blockchain companies to sell pre-mined crypto to potential investors.
-When you invest your crypto (usually Ethereum) in a new project, you are provided a token for that project.
 From a taxation point of view, this functions the same as a crypto-to-crypto trade.
 Essentially, you send cryptocurrency in exchange for a token from a new project.
 You follow the same principle where you sell your crypto for the value of the ICO token in local currency.
 The crypto you send is subject to capital income tax, and the received token inherits its cost basis.

 Purchase Goods & Services with Crypto

-Pay Trading Fees in Crypto
+Pay Fees in Crypto

 Typically, when you trade crypto for crypto, you will also have to pay a trading fee in crypto.
 In these cases, you need to convert the crypto you used to pay for the trading fee into your local currency and then pay capital gains on it.
-Trading fees also contribute to the cost basis for the purchased cryptocurrency.
+Trading fees also contribute to the acquisition cost for the purchased cryptocurrency.

 Transfer Crypto Between Your Own Wallets